 Bimal Dasgupta(1917–95) Overview

 Dasgupta was essentially a landscape painter but his constant engagement with the subject gradually allowed him to explore certain spiritual tendencies of abstraction and eventually immersed himself in pushing the boundaries of surrealist proclivity.
-His works are celebrated for its intriguing scope of layers and textures captured in the mystic but cerebral representation of the elements above the horizon or of life under water.
+His works are celebrated for their intriguing scope of layers and textures captured in the mystic but cerebral representation of the elements above the horizon or of life underwater.

-The artist’s vast body of work underline his interest in forms, space, colour, surface and void inspired by nature rather than anthropomorphic elements.
+The artist’s vast body of work underlines his interest in forms, space, color, surface, and void inspired by nature rather than anthropomorphic elements.
 Human conditions are rarely witnessed in Dasgupta’s painting.
 Nevertheless, his appetite for diversity produced works in oil paint and acrylic, adding more flesh and body to his imagery.
 Regrettably, it was soon discovered that he was allergic to turpentine and therefore had to withdraw from using oil paint any further.
 The painting presented here is therefore from an exclusive inventory of the artist’s work that is rarely viewed.

 Bimal Dasgupta 1962 landscape

 Bimal Dasgupta’s unique career as a landscape artist brought him recognition from beyond the boundaries of his country.
-His works traveled to Sao Paulo Biennale in 1965, 1970 Expo at MOMA Tokyo, Contemporary Indian Art at Frankfurt, Festival of India at Paris and Moscow in 1985-86.
-Dasgupta was also commissioned for doing murals at the Indian pavilion of the International Trade Fairs in Moscow and Tokyo.
+His works traveled to the Sao Paulo Biennale in 1965, the 1970 Expo at MOMA Tokyo, Contemporary Indian Art at Frankfurt, Festival of India in Paris, and Moscow in 1985-86.
+Dasgupta was also commissioned to do murals at the Indian pavilion of the International Trade Fairs in Moscow and Tokyo.

 References